ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+&#x27;
+The late Dr. Jeffrey used to be a marked
+figure &#x27; in j the streets of Glasgow. ?
 A buirdlyman. with striking 1 ieaiures
 ana long nan* mat curiea in ringlets to
 his k shoulders, nooneoncehavingseenhim